SUMMER 2022 APPLICATIONS WILL BE AVAILABLE JAN 1, 2022

 FACTS Summer Internship Program

 The Forensic Anthropology Center at Texas State (FACTS) is pleased to offer an unpaid, non-credit summer internship for both Texas State and non-Texas State students.
 Interns will be expected to reside in the San Marcos area for the duration of the internship.
-The Internship will run for a minimum of one month from June 1, 2020.
+The Internship will run from June 1, 2022 until at minimum June 24, 2022.
 While there is no payment available for interns, all students will be allowed to participate in the FACTS workshops taking place in June.
-This includes enrollment in the Human Remains Recovery, Entomology and Taphonomy, and the Forensic Anthropology Methods workshops.
-The total value of these workshops is $1,900.00.
+This includes enrollment in the Human Osteology Intensive, Outdoor Human Remains Recovery, Entomology and Taphonomy, and the Forensic Anthropology Methods workshops.
+The total value of these workshops is $2,200.00.

 Deadline for Submission

 Applications must be received by March 31, 2021 at 11:59pm to be considered for a summer internship position.
 Any submissions received after 11:59pm will not be considered.

 - Must be an undergraduate or graduate student in Anthropology or related field

 - Must have successfully completed an osteology course or equivalent anatomy training

 - Must be available throughout the entire required internship interval (June 1-24, 2022)

 - Must have a means of transportation while in San Marcos

 FACTS, like the Anthropology Department at Texas State, is committed to: